 Roxanne is a commercial barrister with over nine years of litigation experience.
-Roxanne’s broad practice extends across commercial and public law, and she has represented clients before courts, the VCAT, royal commissions, and in mediation.
+Her broad practice extends across commercial and public law, and she has represented clients before courts, tribunals, royal commissions, and in mediation.
 Roxanne joined the Bar in October 2017, reading with Robert Craig QC.

-As part of her public law practice, Roxanne has particular expertise in compulsory acquisition law; she has acted for the Department of Transport in compensation claims for both land acquisition and loss on sale.
+As part of her public law practice, Roxanne has particular expertise in compulsory acquisition law and has acted for the Department of Transport in compensation claims for both land acquisition and loss on sale.

-Before joining the Bar, Roxanne was a Senior Associate at Holding Redlich where she commenced her career in 2011.
+Roxanne previously worked as a Senior Associate at Holding Redlich where she commenced her career in 2011.
 With the benefit of her experience in private practice and at the Bar, Roxanne focuses on developing a thorough understanding of her client’s commercial objectives while also appreciating the practicalities of litigation.
-Roxanne adopts a clear, objective and pragmatic approach to practice, and she is committed to partnering with clients and the legal team to achieve best outcomes.
+Roxanne adopts a clear, objective and pragmatic approach to practice, and is committed to partnering with clients and the legal team to achieve best outcomes.

 Howard Rapke, Melbourne Managing Partner Holding Redlich

-Roxanne is a member of the Commercial Bar Association, she participated in the Corporate Counsel Pilot Program, and she has served on the Bar’s Health and Wellbeing Committee.
+Roxanne is a member of the Commercial Bar Association, participated in the Corporate Counsel Pilot Program, and has served on the Bar’s Health and Wellbeing Committee.

 From 27 October 2017, liability limited by a scheme approved under Professional Standards legislation.